tagspaces/documentation/docs/installation.md

 ## Running in Portable Mode

-The Windows and Linux versions of TagSpaces can run in "portable mode," allowing you to use the application from a USB stick or other portable devices.
+The Windows, macOS and Linux versions of TagSpaces can run in "portable mode," allowing you to use the application from a USB stick or other portable devices.
 In this mode, all configuration data (such as tags, tag groups, and location connections) is stored in a folder called `_tsprofile_` within the same directory where the application is started, rather than in the home directory of the operating system.

+### On Windows and Linux

 To start the portable mode, use the `tagspacesp.cmd` script on Windows or `tagspacesp` on Linux.
 These scripts are usually found in the unpacked application folder.
 On Linux, you may need to make the script executable by running: